Analytical Model

 4. Display member forces, e.g axial load, shear & moments

-The example below shows the Analytical Model of a 5 storey reinforced concrete building where the floor slabs are included and meshed using finite element shells.
+The example below shows the Analytical Model of the same 5 storey reinforced concrete building where the floor slabs are included and meshed using finite element shells.

 1. Filter Panel - Users can filter storeys, axes and member types to be shown in the analytical model.